mercerbe/SocialRent-Prototype/README.md

 ###TODO

-New seed data
+New seed data (Matt)
-Polish front end (all routes and redirect)
-Remove unnecessary elements
+Polish front end (all routes and redirect) (Ben) Remove unnecessary elements (Ben)
-User dashboard
+User dashboard (Matt)
-Advertisers can delete
+Advertisers can delete (Loren)
-Storing logged in state (in local storage or cookies) --if you go to a specific dashboard and you’re not logged in you should be redirected to the login screen --Users can take an ad (update function)
+Storing logged in state (in local storage or cookies) (Ross) --if you go to a specific dashboard and you’re not logged in you should be redirected to the login screen (Ross) --Users can take an ad (update function) (Ross)